4 Mobile Design Hacks for Squarespace

-For Squarespace 7.0 only:
+For Squarespace 7.0 Only:

 Problem: Have you ever noticed when you’re looking at your mobile site and there’s just so much space in between elements?
 This might be because you've used spacers.
 Maybe you’ve used a few spacers stacked on top of each other, or even just one spacer.
 You've got it looking great on the desktop view, but when you look at it on mobile, it’s just waaay too much space.